vishnukumarkvs/notes/linux networking.md

 arp kernelt ables
 arp -a

 SLIP vs PP are deprecated. we use IPoE which gives internet over ethernet cable.
-I
+It uses DHCP(Dynamix Host Configuratioon Protocol) to auto assign an Ip address to a devi